openhivescale/SinglePaged/_posts/2000-01-04-mechanical-en.md

 Resolution 6g, precision 30g whatever the load is from 0 to 125Kg

-(Documentation of the tests allowing to control linearity and repeatabiliy is under progress)
+(Documentation of the tests allowing to control linearity and repeatability is under progress)